THE LEONARD LAITY STOATE CHARITABLE TRUST

 There is no need to supply accounts if these are available on the Charity Commission website.

-The bulk applications of are decided at our half-yearly meetings in April and October of each year.
-Thus December / January / February and June / July / August are probably the best times to submit applications.
+Applications may be submitted at any time.
+However, the bulk of applications of are decided at our half-yearly meetings in April/May and October/November of each year and thus December / January / February and June / July / August are probably the best times to apply.
 Applications should be sent to:

 Laity Stoate Charitable Trust